Spring Garden Revival

 Acton Community Development Guidelines for Fertilizer Application & Public Safety Protection

-The Acton Community Development Department and Board of Health oversee public notification and safety protocols for fertilizer applications.
+The Acton Community Development Department and Board of Health oversee public notification and safety for fertilizer applications.
 Advance posting may be required, with signs remaining for 24–48 hours post-application.
-Observe re-entry intervals (24–48 hours for granular, until irrigated and dried for liquids) and maintain setbacks of 50–100 feet from wells, playgrounds, and schools.
-Schedule applications mid-week to protect children and pets, and coordinate with school calendars.
+Observe re-entry intervals (24–48 hours for granular, until dry for liquids) and maintain setbacks from wells (minimum 50–100 feet), playgrounds, and schools.
+Schedule applications mid-week to minimize exposure to children and pets.
 Emergency contacts include poison control (1-800-222-1222) and local emergency services.
 Store fertilizers in locked, ventilated, dry areas, and decontaminate equipment between properties.
-For public health guidance, contact the Acton Board of Health
+Participate in municipal education programs and workshops on sustainable practices.

 472 Main Street, Acton, MA 01720